xiix0/scam/README.md

-You have a strong appeal for members of the opposite sex.
+You are not dead yet.
+But watch for further reports.